Arson: Myanmar

 In the Burmese legal system, arson is considered "mischief by fire" under sections 435 and 436 of the Myanmar Penal Code and punishable by fine and imprisonment.
 The statutes were last amended on 1 July 2016, and made arson on houses and buildings punishable with up to 20 years in prison.

 The Burmese military has long used arson as a weapon of war against civilians.
 From the 2021 Myanmar coup d'état to August 2022, military forces committed arson on 28,434 houses in the country.

 Scotland

 While the Scottish legal system has no offence known as arson statutorily defined, there are many offences that are used to charge those with acts that would normally constitute arson in other nations.
-Events constituting arson in British law might be dealt with as one or more of a variety of offences such as wilful fire-raising, culpable and reckless conduct, vandalism or other offences depending on the circumstances of the event.
+Events constituting arson in English and Welsh law might be dealt with as one or more of a variety of offences such as wilful fire-raising, culpable and reckless conduct, vandalism or other offences depending on the circumstances of the event.
 The more serious offences (in particular wilful fire-raising and culpable and reckless conduct) can incur a sentence of life imprisonment.

+Ireland

+Ireland differentiates how it charges arson not by degree but rather by what is being destroyed and if anyone was harmed.
+For example, while the sentence for setting fire to a building can be life imprisonment, the sentence for setting fire to goods in a building can only be up to fourteen years.

+A notable historical act of arson in Ireland is the burning of Wildgoose Lodge, which resulted in the arrest, sentencing, and execution of 18 men, many of whom were innocent.
+More recently, the 2023 Dublin riot involved instances of arson, with many such acts targeting vehicles.